 - 3 garlic cloves

-- 1/4 cup hoisin sauce (gluten-free if necessary)
+- 1/4 cup hoisin sauce (gluten-free if desired*)

 - 1 Tbsp. tamari or soy sauce

-- 1 Tbsp. sesame oil (optional – see oil-free version in notes)
+- 1 Tbsp. toasted sesame oil (optional – see oil-free version in notes)

 - Cilantro, peanuts, cashews, sesame seeds

 - Cook noodles according to package instructions, leaving al dente.
 Drain and set aside.